-The Quick Start packs are intended to provide packaged solutions for members and the industry by delivering a "commercial off the shelf" (COTS) capability focused around specific market drivers.
+Note that the Quick Start packs are intended to provide packaged solutions for members and the industry by delivering a "commercial off the shelf" (COTS) capability focused around specific market drivers.
 The intended focal points for the Quick Start packs are the major business activities for an enterprise and their means of support.
 This requires each pack to be scoped around one or more specific use cases which are a priority for many enterprises.
 This will translate into a business view of activities and flows that represent how an enterprise or set of enterprises interworking in a value chain, handles the scenarios.
 While it is recognized that there may be variation in detail for how companies may handle each scenario, the objective is to agree a common baseline, from which tailored amendments can be made.
 As these Quick Start packs evolve, they will address the whole of the Frameworx area, but at this point, the published examples are mainly focused on the Business Process Framework since this sets the initial business context.
 Despite this, it is seen that there can be benefit in packaging the content specifically within the Business process Framework area, to make this more accessible and visible to that community.
-Hence, the inclusion of this document as part of the current Frameworx release.

 Note that the whole of the Quick Start Pack documents is not reproduced here.
 It is not the aim that this document absorbs all the Quick Start Pack scope, but just that this provides another window into the content, for users focused specifically on process flows.
 For fuller insight into the Quick Start Packs themselves, the original Quick Start Pack documentation should be consulted.